Nashville, TN 37216

 The IBMA Foundation is the philanthropic organization that supports programs and initiatives fostering the growth of bluegrass music.
 By connecting resources to projects that focus on bluegrass music-related arts and culture, education, literary work, and historic preservation, we help donors create a legacy to benefit future generations of musicians and fans.

 1. Donations and planned giving to fund an increasing annual of bluegrass music-related educational grants 2.
 Sponsorships for specific IBMA Foundation programs and grants are available.3.
 Increased publicity and promotion of our mission and activities 4.
 Funding for the new bluegrass music academic scholar annual prize 5.
-Funding for a new IBMA Bluegrass College Scholarship for students studying bluegrass on the college level.
+Funding for the new IBMA Bluegrass College Scholarship for students studying bluegrass on the college level.
 6. Funding for Sally Ann Forrester College Scholarship for female bluegrass musicians 7.
-More bands interested in presenting educational programs on bluegrass music at schools and increased funding for Bluegrass in the Schools Mini-Grants which support this effort 8.
-Updated website and Facebook pages, video and branding, increased staff hours, funding to support third national/international academic Bluegrass Music Symposium
+Funding for Songwriting college scholarship 8.
+Funding for The Arnold Shultz Fund, which encourages participation in bluegrass music by people of color, 9.
+More bands interested in presenting educational programs on bluegrass music at schools and increased funding for Bluegrass in the Schools Mini-Grants which support this effort 10. .
+Funding for increased part-time staff hours, 11.
+Funding to support third national/international academic Bluegrass Music Symposium

-At the IBMA Foundation we are primarily concerned with supporting the future of bluegrass music.
+At the IBMA Foundation we are focused on supporting the future of bluegrass music.
 Our grants and programs help introduce the next generation of musicians and fans to this uniquely American genre of music that has now spread literally around the world.
 In a nation and a world that is divided in so many ways, music is something that unites us.
 Scientific research also shows that studying music can have a positive impact on brain development and academic success, as well as helping older individuals remain active and engaged--both mentally and socially in the bluegrass music community--which begins locally and regionally, and stretches around the world.
 In short, we've found bluegrass music to be a very positive force in our lives and in the world, and we are passionate about sharing it with others.
+In recent years we have become more proactive about encouraging diversity in the programs and initiatives we support, including a college scholarship for female bluegrass musicians and the Arnold Shultz Fund which was established to encourage participation in bluegrass music by people of color.
 We want to make the world a better place with bluegrass music.
 Come join us! --Nancy Cardwell, IBMA Foundation Executive Director

 |Primary Category:||Arts, Culture & Humanities - Music|